oasisprotocol/old-docs/src/operators/the-quest-rules.md

 ## Competition Kickoff

-The competition is expected to start **on January 15 at 00:00 UTC**.
+The competition is expected to start **January 15 at 00:00 UTC**.
 We will give at least 5 day notice to start time so everyone has plenty of time to prepare.

 The competition will begin with a new genesis block that includes all